Pilcrow: Use in Middle Ages

-(Scribes would often leave space before paragraphs to allow rubricators to add a hand-drawn pilcrow in contrasting ink.
+Scribes would often leave space before paragraphs to allow rubricators to add a hand-drawn pilcrow in contrasting ink.
 With the introduction of the printing press from the late medieval period on, space before paragraphs was still left for rubricators to complete by hand.
-However in some circumstances, rubricators could not draw fast enough for publishers' deadlines and books would often be sold with the beginnings of the paragraphs left blank.
-This is how the practice of indention before paragraphs was created.)
+If it was not practical to complete the rubrication, books might be sold with the spaces before the paragraphs left blank, thus creating the typographical practice of indentation.

 Modern use

-The pilcrow remains in use in modern time in the following ways:
+The pilcrow remains in use in modern documents in the following ways: